Frequently Asked Questions (FAQ)

 Q: Is there a residency fee?

 A: No, the residency is free of charge.
-However, residents are responsible for their own travel expenses and electricity costs during their stay (approximately MXN 400/month, depending on usage).
+However, residents are responsible for their own travel expenses and electricity costs during their stay (approximately MXN 700/month, depending on usage).
 Electricity must be paid locally at an OXXO convenience store.

-Q: Why do residents pay for electricity?
+Q: Why do residents pay for electricity and water?

 Q: What utilities and infrastructure are available at the residency house?